 There are five significant water bodies in Mountlake Terrace.

-Lake Ballinger is popular among Mountlake Terrace residents for fishing, kayaking and canoeing, and swimming.
+Lake Ballinger is popular among Mountlake Terrace residents for fishing, kayaking, canoeing, and swimming.
 The formation of Lake Ballinger likely occurred as a result of the Frazier glaciation retreat approximately 15,000 years ago.
 The upper watershed is 3300 acres, including parts of Lynnwood, Edmonds, Mountlake Terrace, Shoreline, and unincorporated Snohomish County.

 Scriber Creek drains the northeast portion of Mountlake Terrace, then runs through Brier.
 Scriber Creek joins Swamp Creek in Snohomish County and eventually joins the Sammamish River in King County, flowing into Lake Washington.
 Staff from Brier and Mountlake Terrace work together to meet requirements for a fecal coliform control plan for Scriber Creek.